 Role at Manchester City

 Sterling is just as comfortable receiving to feet and taking his opponent on.
-City set up in possession with their front three spread right across the pitch to try and stretch the opposition’s back line and create as much space for their wingers to operate in.
+City set up in possession with their front three spread right across the pitch to try and stretch the opposition's back line and create as much space for their wide forwards to operate in.
 Sterling can then either threaten the space in behind or pull away from his direct opponent to get on the ball and run at them (below).
-Able to go infield or down the line at high speed, he is a nightmare to defence against.
+Able to go infield or down the line at high speed, he is a nightmare to defend against.

-His role for City is closer to that of a second striker than a traditional winger – he often moves into positions between the lines to link play, and his focus when City have the ball is to try and finish moves off.
+His role for City is closer to that of a second striker than a traditional wide player – he often moves into positions between the lines to link play, and his focus when City have the ball is to try and finish moves off.
 Only three players had more shots than Sterling in the Premier League in 2019/20 – all also made more appearances than him – and he ranked 24th in the league and fifth for City for chances created.
-City have such creativity in Kevin De Bruyne, Foden, Bernardo Silva and Riyad Mahrez that they need not worry about Sterling’s lack of assists, but given how often he is on the ball in the opposition’s penalty area he could improve in that regard.
+City have such creativity in Kevin De Bruyne, Foden, Bernardo Silva and Riyad Mahrez that they need not worry about Sterling’s lack of assists, but given how often he has the ball in the opposition's penalty area he could improve in that regard.